ydb-platform/ydb/ydb/docs/en/core/dev/troubleshooting/queries/overloaded-errors.md

 If a YQL query returns an *OVERLOADED* error, we recommend retrying the query with a back-off strategy.

-The exceeded limit of open sessions per node might indicate a problem in application logic.
+The exceeded limit of open sessions per node may indicate a problem in the application logic.